-The portfolio should be a selection of recent artwork that represents your artistic interests and demonstrates your technical skills and ability.
-You should include examples of artwork that reflect the full range of your ideas, interests, experience, and abilities in the arts to date.
+Images of recent artwork (made within the last two years) that represent your artistic interests and demonstrate your technical skills and ability.
+Include examples of artwork that reflect the full range of your ideas, interests, experience, and abilities in the arts to date.

 Transfer portfolios are reviewed on an individual basis, in the context of your specific educational background and experience, and in relation to the program of study you wish to pursue.

 Students transferring to MICA are expected to have had formal art instruction (in high school, college or at an extracurricular art program) prior to application and will be able to demonstrate ability in the fundamentals and principles of art and design.

 Your portfolio is one-half of your admission rank and will help determine your standing as a freshman, sophomore, or junior-level transfer student.

 No. We don't give you prompts or requirements.
 What goes into your portfolio is your choice.
 Upload images of completed work from the last two years that shows us your technical strengths and personal voice/direction in art/design.